-It may not be a 911, but the smaller of Porsche’s two crossovers is among the sportiest vehicles of its type.
-Like the larger Cayenne, the Macan tries hard to live up to the Porsche name.
-But more compact proportions make the Macan a much more probable canyon carver.
+It may not be a 911, but the smaller of Porsche’s two crossovers stands out as one of the sportiest vehicles of its type.
+Like the larger Cayenne, the Macan tries hard to live up to the Porsche name, but its more compact proportions make it a much more credible canyon carver.

 The Digital Trends automotive team scrutinizes vehicles on the road through a comprehensive testing process.
 We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
 Entertainment technology is thoroughly tested, as well as most safety features that can be tested in controlled environments.

-Some of you may still be hung up on the ‘crossover’ versus ‘SUV’ terminology.
-Unfortunately, automakers tend to use both terms interchangeably, so your confusion is understandable.
-It’s mostly the fault of marketing departments: brands choose to describe their vehicles based on public sentiment more than accurate descriptions.
+Automakers tend to use the terms crossover and SUV interchangeably, but that isn’t really accurate.
+It’s mostly the fault of marketing departments: Brands choose to describe their vehicles based on public sentiment more than accurate descriptions.

-Now that you know the basic differences (and if you want a more in-depth explanation, read this), you just need to decide how you’ll use your vehicle.
+Now that you know the basic differences, you just need to decide how you’ll use your vehicle.
 Planning to do a lot of off-roading or towing?
 You’re looking for an SUV.
 Need something efficient, comfortable, and more affordable?
 A crossover is the right choice.
-With that covered, if you’ve made it to the bottom of this article and now know you need an SUV, we’d suggest reviewing our top SUV picks.
+With that covered, if you’ve made it to the bottom of this article and now know you need an SUV, we suggest reviewing our top SUV picks.

 - Best electric car charger deals: $100 off home charging stations